The Classification of Two-Dimensional Extended Topological Field Theories

 \section{Coherence and Strictification}

 The following discussion is based on the exposition in \cite{MacLane71}.
 A {\em bracketing} consists of a parenthesized word in ``$-$'' (dashes) and ``$1$'' (ones).
 The {\em length} of a bracketing is the number of dashes.
 More precisely, we make the following recursive definition: Both $(1)$ and $(-)$ are bracketings (of length zero and one, respectively).
-In $u$ and $v$ are bracketings, then $(u) (v) $ is a bracketing of length $\text{length}(u) + \text{length}(v)$.
+If $u$ and $v$ are bracketings, then $(u) (v) $ is a bracketing of length $\text{length}(u) + \text{length}(v)$.
 The examples below have lengths five and four respectively.

 Let $\sA$ be a bicategory.
-Given a bracketing $b$ of length $n$, and a word $w$ of composable 1-morphism from $\sA$ of length $n$, then composition in $\sA$ gives a canonical 1-morphism in $\sA$, which we denote $b(w)$.
-Define the following elementary moves on bracketings: \begin{enumerate} \item (Deleting Identities) $ 1 b \Leftrightarrow b $ and $b1 \Leftrightarrow b$ \item (Rebracketing) $(b b') b'' \Leftrightarrow b ( b' b'')$ \end{enumerate} where $b, b', b''$ represent arbitrary bracketings.
+Given a bracketing $b$ of length $n$, and a word $w$ of composable 1-morphisms from $\sA$ of length $n$, we may evaluate it in $\sA$ by replacing (1)'s with identities and using the horizontal composition of 1-morphisms.
+This gives a canonical 1-morphism in $\sA$, which we denote $b(w)$.
+Define the following elementary moves on bracketings: \begin{enumerate} \item (Identity Moves) $b \leftrightarrow b$ \item (Deleting Identities) $ 1 b \Leftrightarrow b $ and $b1 \Leftrightarrow b$ \item (Rebracketing) $(b b') b'' \Leftrightarrow b ( b' b'')$ \end{enumerate} where $b, b', b''$ represent arbitrary bracketings.
 An elementary move has an apparent source and target which are bracketings.
 A {\em path} also has source and target bracketings and is defined recursively as follows: \begin{enumerate} \item Elementary moves are paths, \item If $p$ and $p'$ are paths such that the source of $p$ is the target of $p'$, then $p \circ p'$ is a path with source the source of $p'$ and target the target of $p$. \item if $p$ and $p'$ are paths, then $(p)(p')$ is a path with source $(\text{source}(p))( \text{source}(p'))$ and target $(\text{target}(p))( \text{target}(p'))$. \end{enumerate}